tonmetaspace/discord-bot/README.md

 2. Install Node v22.14.0 and the corresponding version of `npm`.
 The instructions [at the NPM website][npm] should suffice.

 3. Install Javascript dependencies by running `npm ci`.
+   - Note: check the comment section of package.json when updating dependencies.

 4. [Create a Discord bot on the Discord website.][discord-docs]